ZoyavanMeel/ORCA/README.md

 - `dnaa_boxes`: If None, will use the consensus DnaA-box: `TTAT(A|C|G|T)CACA` (see Section [DnaA](#dnaa)).
 Else, provide a list of 9 base strings.
 Example input: `['AAAAAAAAA', 'TTTTTTTTT']`.
 - `max_mismatches`: Maximum allowed mismatches allowed in a dnaa_box for it still to be read as such.
 Recommended max: 2.
 ORCA uses 0 for use with the consensus DnaA-box.
-- `genes_of_interest`: List of gene names to consider as 'oriC-proximal' and use for helping estimate the location of the oriC.
+- `genes_of_interest`: List of gene names to consider as 'oriC-proximal' and use for helping estimate the location of the *oriC*.
 This parameter is case insensitive.
 - `max_point_spread`: Maximum distance between points in a group can have when looking for connected groups across the disparity curves.
 Default is 5 % of the total chromosome length.
 - `windows`: The windows around peaks of skew curves to consider.
 Defaults are 1, 3, and 5 % of the total chromosome length.
 ORCA checks each of the given windows.
 - `model`: A fitted scikit-learn classifier.
 Recommended to use the one provided on in this repository.